JonahSpicher/AccentGuesser/README.md

 is trained on) was taken from kaggle.
 Recordings and correct answers (taken from feedback) are stored to improve the network.

+The classifier is accessed through a flask webapp.
+Backend work was done with the Panotti audio classifier using tensorflow.

 Website with more information [here.](https://jonahspicher.github.io/AccentGuesser/)

 ## Authors: